MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.es-es/Instructions/Labs/LAB_03d-Manage_Azure_Resources_by_Using_Azure_CLI.md

 lab:
   title: '03d: Administración de recursos de Azure mediante la CLI de Azure'
   module: Module 03 - Azure Administration
-ms.openlocfilehash: e673423e49d49629c72f1b28a234d82eb776190f
-ms.sourcegitcommit: c360d3abaa6e09814f051b2568340e80d0d0e953
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 02/09/2022
-ms.locfileid: "138356581"
 ---

 # <a name="lab-03d---manage-azure-resources-by-using-azure-cli"></a>Laboratorio 03d: Administración de recursos de Azure mediante la CLI de Azure
 # <a name="student-lab-manual"></a>Manual de laboratorio para alumnos

 ## <a name="lab-scenario"></a>Escenario del laboratorio

-Ahora que ha explorado las funcionalidades básicas de administración de Azure asociadas con el aprovisionamiento de recursos y su organización en función de los grupos de recursos mediante Azure Portal, las plantillas de Azure Resource Manager y Azure PowerShell, debe llevar a cabo la tarea equivalente mediante la CLI de Azure.
-Para evitar la instalación de la CLI de Azure, aprovechará el entorno de Bash disponible en Azure Cloud Shell.
+Now that you explored the basic Azure administration capabilities associated with provisioning resources and organizing them based on resource groups by using the Azure portal, Azure Resource Manager templates, and Azure PowerShell, you need to carry out the equivalent task by using Azure CLI.
+To avoid installing Azure CLI, you will leverage Bash environment available in Azure Cloud Shell.

 ## <a name="objectives"></a>Objetivos